SzymonScib/Classification-Algorithms-Comparison/README.md

 ## K-nearest neighbours:
 KNN is a supervised learning classification algorithm that makes predictions based on the distances of the K nearest observations, as its name suggests.
 It is one of the most popular and simple classification algorithms in today's machine learning.

-The accuracy of this model is 96% and the confusion matrix looks like this:
+The mean cross-validation score of this model is 0.95, which means that on average, the model correctly predicts the target variable 95% of the time.
+The confusion matrix of those cross-validated outcomes presents as follows:
  ![Knn_matrix](https://github.com/SzymonScib/Classification-Algorithms-Comparison/assets/147078927/8eb68dfa-64da-469c-bad2-639fe2defbfa)

 We can observe that the model produces more false negatives (FN) than false positives (FP).
-This suggests that out of the 54 patients with malignant tumors in the test data, the model correctly classified 50 of them while misclassifying 4.
-This results in an approximate accuracy of ~92.6% in diagnosing malignant tumors based on the provided dataset.
+This suggests that out of the 212 patients with malignant tumors in the test data, the model correctly classified 185 of them while misclassifying 27.
+This results in an approximate accuracy of ~88.2% in diagnosing malignant tumors based on the provided dataset.